liferay/liferay-docs/develop/tutorials/articles/140-application-security/01-application-permissions/03-registering-permissions.markdown

         }

-The `activate` method is a *bundle activator*.
+The `activate` method is a *component activator*.
 Normally in Declarative Services components this isn't needed, but this one is required for two reasons:

 1. To set the `model.class.name` so that the core service trackers know when to